securing/SCSVS/1.0/0x20-V11-Code-Clarity.md

 * The code is clear and easy to read,
 * There are no unwanted or unused parts of the code,
 * Variable names are in line with good practices,
-* Used functions are secure.
+* The functions being used are secure.

 Category “V11” lists requirements related to the code clarity of the smart contracts.